Last Updated on

 In Hinduism, Varanasi is considered by some to be the holiest of the city which is located in the bank of Ganges.
 Some believe life is incomplete without taking a bath in the Ganges at least once the Hindus scatter the ashes of loved ones in the river.
 Because of the importance of the Ganges, it has been declared India’s National River.

 The Danube is the second-longest river in Europe after the Volga.
 Being the borders of 10 European countries, the river is one of the most important rivers in Europe.
 It was one of the long-standing frontiers of the Roman Empire.
 It originates in the Black Forest in Germany and flows through 4 capitals, before discharging into the Black Sea.
 It is about 2850 km (1771 miles) long.

 In 1992 the German Rhine-Main–Danube Canal has been completed.
 Since then the river has been part of a trans-European waterway from the Black Sea all the way to Rotterdam on the North Sea.

 3. Yangtze River

 About 6300 km long (3915 miles), the Yangtze River is the longest river in China and the third-longest in the world.
-Being one of the most important rivers in the world the Yangtze River originates in a glacier lying on the eastern part of the Tibetan plateau and passes through the spectacular Yangtze Gorges, which are noted for their natural beauty, and flows into the East China Sea.
+Yangtze River originates in a glacier lying on the eastern part of the Tibetan plateau and passes through the spectacular Yangtze Gorges, which are noted for their natural beauty, and flows into the East China Sea.
 The Three Gorges Dam is the largest hydro-electric power station in the world.

 1. Amazon River